 China checks the technological domination box on the list of superpower qualifications.
 Once notorious for being the “copycat” nation, it now boasts strong entrepreneurial spirit nearly akin to that of Silicon Valley.
 Its digital payments market is 50 times larger than that of the US.
 By 2021, it is projected that nearly 80% of all of China’s smartphone users will be using their phones instead of cash or credit cards at points of sale, compared to only 31% of Americans.
 Its two largest internet companies – Alibaba Group and Tencent Holdings – are leaders in online gaming, social media and ecommerce.
-From the lightweight, cutting-edge Mavic Pro drone (which controls over 70% of the commercial drone market), to the booming bike-sharing industry and all-inclusive app WeChat, the technological innovation emerging from China that once would have been met with skepticism from the West is now due admiration.
+From the lightweight, cutting-edge Mavic Pro drone (which controls over 70% of the commercial drone market), to the booming bike-sharing industry and all-inclusive app WeChat, the technological innovation emerging from China that once would have been met with skepticism from the West is now met with due admiration.

 China isn’t made of superpower stuff

 Government intervention stifles potential